repology/repology-rules/README.md

 #### verpat

-Matches package version name against a regular expression.
-Whole version is matched.
-Note that you need to escape periods which mean "any symbol" in regular expressions.
-Matching is case insensitive.
+Matches a package version name against a regular expression.
+The whole version is matched.
+Note that you need to escape periods, which mean "any symbol" in regular expressions.
+Matching is case-insensitive.

 ```yaml
 - { name: firefox, verpat: "50\\.[0-9]+", ... }